 9 – Les Baux de Provence

 Cool off in the Carrieres de Lumieres, a sound a light presentation for the art lovers in the former limestone quarries.
 This unusual space has been transformed by numerous projection screens showing the works of great artists.
-This year is dedicated to Picasso’s life works.
-From 2nd of March 2018 to 6th January 2019
+Each year there is a different theme more delightful than the year before.

 Les Carrières de Lumières, les Baux de Provence, by Paulina CHUDZIK